 If you’re looking for a foreign country outside Europe, there are several options to acquire Golden Visas around the world, such as the Quebec Immigrant Investor Program in Canada, and the Dubai or Abu Dhabi Investor Visas offering ten-year residency by investment in the UAE.
 Here are some other countries that offer residency or citizenship by investment:

 The United States offers two investor visa programs for anyone seeking residence – the EB5 and E2 Visa.
-These two visa programs enable investors to receive legal residence status in the United States, provided they make a substantial contribution to the US economy.
+These two visa programs enable investors to receive legal residence status in the United States, provided they substantially contribute to the US economy.
 Both programs allow the main applicant’s immediate family to qualify for the same benefits they would reap, meaning they can all legally relocate to the United States.

 United States EB5 and E2 benefits